andrewluetgers/omnistate/README.md

 Copy-on-write process is used as all state changes go through setters that update the source of truth and the read replica.

-The read replica is a plain js object, mutations to it will not trigger a state change!
+The read replica is a plain JSON object, mutations to it will not trigger a state change!
-So don't assign values to app state read-replicas only use the omnistate.state api methods for updates.
+So don't assign values to app state read-replicas only use the OmniState api methods for updates.